marcotuliotm/tele2/README.md

 Once your code is done, drop us a mail, so we can let you know how to get it to us (or upload it to github and send us the link).

 ## Conclusion
-As expected, you better switch ports around 67% of the time.
+As expected, you better switch doors around 67% of the time.

 ## Running the application
 Either run this in maven using ./maven clean compile exec:java or using the run features from your IDE of choice.